Chapter 4: Construction Details, Section 4-20: Landscape

-- Ensure that the contractor replaces plants that have not been properly maintained.
+- Make sure the contractor replaces plants that have not been properly maintained.
 However, do not allow replacement as a substitute for proper maintenance.
 A plant that was planted earlier and maintained for a longer period of time will be more developed and will require less maintenance upon completion of the contract than one planted late in the plant establishment period.

-- Ensure the contractor follows specifications requiring plants and planted areas to be well watered.
+- Check that the contractor follows specifications requiring plants and planted areas to be well watered.
 The words “well watered” mean more than just enough water to keep a plant alive.
 It is intended that the plant will flourish during plant establishment.
 Once the root systems become established, watering can be reduced.

-- Ensure the contractor maintains sufficiently formed basins around each plant to permit the ponding of irrigation water and to provide ample room for the required mulch.
+- Verify that the contractor maintains sufficiently formed basins around each plant to permit the ponding of irrigation water and to provide ample room for the required mulch.
 During wet weather, the contractor may need to create temporary openings in the basin walls to drain excess water from the plants.

-- Ensure the contractor controls weeds as specified.
+- Make sure the contractor controls weeds as specified.
 Without weed control, the weeds’ rapid growth will reduce the availability to the plants of moisture and nutrients in the soil.
 If plants have to compete with weeds for moisture, nutrients, and sunlight, they will not develop properly.

-- Within basins or header boards and adjacent to fences, ensure ground cover is removed from paved areas, as specified.
+- Within basins or header boards and adjacent to fences, make sure ground cover is removed from paved areas, as specified.

-- From roadside clearing and planting areas, ensure the contractor removes surplus earth, paper, trash, and debris, as specified in Section 14, “Environmental Stewardship,” of the Standard Specifications and as required in the stormwater permit.
+- From roadside clearing and planting areas, make sure the contractor removes surplus earth, paper, trash, and debris, as specified in Section 14, “Environmental Stewardship,” of the Standard Specifications and as required in the stormwater permit.

-- Ensure fertilizer is applied at the specified time, in the required amounts, and distributed evenly.
+- Verify that fertilizer is applied at the specified time, in the required amounts, and distributed evenly.
 Prohibit the concentration of commercial fertilizer at the base or stem of the plant; otherwise, injury to the plant will result.

 - Require the contractor to give instructions on the use and adjustment of the irrigation controllers as required in the specifications.
 Invite the appropriate landscape maintenance personnel to the instructional session.